Cranfield offers advice and guidance to international students who require a visa to study in the UK.

-If you are studying a part-time or short course at Cranfield University you can enter the UK using a Short Term Study visa which is valid for 6 months.
+If you are studying a short course at Cranfield University you can enter the UK using a Short Term Study visa which is valid for 6 months.

 You can apply online unless you are living in North Korea.
 In this case you will need to download the application form from the UKVI website.

 You will require the following documents in support of your application:

 - Current passport;